A Guide To Category 3 Malaysian Employment Passes

 Let’s begin.

-A Category 3 EP is used for junior roles on an annual contract with a minimum pay of RM3,000 / month.
+A Category 3 EP is used for junior roles and technical executives on an annual contract with a minimum pay of RM3,000 / month.
 Correspondingly, the visa has a maximum validity period of 12 months, though it can be renewed if the work arrangement continues.

-Throughout their stay, the holder is not allowed to bring any dependents or hire a foreign maid.
+Throughout their stay, the holder is not allowed to bring any dependents or hire a foreign maid, but can upgrade to a Category 2 EP if they meet the salary and role requirements which will allow dependents.

 Employer requirements

-Employers must meet two conditions to be eligible to apply for a Category 3 EP:
+Employers must meet four conditions to be eligible to apply for a Category 3 EP:

-2. meet minimum paid up capital based on foreign shareholding:
+2. Sdn Bhds must meet minimum paid up capital based on foreign shareholding:

 • RM250,000 for 100% locally owned companies